Charlotte Waring Atkinson

-Charlotte Atkinson (1796–1867) was the author of Australia's earliest known children's book.
-The book titled A Mother's Offering to her Children: By a Lady, Long Resident in New South Wales.
-Sydney: Gazette Office was published in 1841.
+Charlotte Atkinson (1796–10 October 1867) was the author of Australia's earliest known children's book.
+It was titled A Mother's Offering to her Children: By a Lady, Long Resident in New South Wales, and was published in 1841 in The Sydney Gazette.

 Anonymously published, the book was originally attributed to Lady J.J.
-Gordon Bremer, the wife of Sir James John Gordon Bremer.
+Gordon Bremer, the wife of Sir Gordon Bremer.
 However, extensive research by Marcie Muir supports its attribution to Charlotte Barton.

 Early life

 Charlotte Waring was born in 1796 and christened on 13 March 1796 at St Mary's, Marylebone, London.
 Her parents were Albert Waring and his wife Elizabeth Turner.

 Arrival, and life, in Australia

 In 1826 Charlotte Waring came to New South Wales to take up a position as governess to the family of Hannibal Hawkins Macarthur.
 She became engaged during the voyage to James Atkinson, a highly respected agriculturalist and author of the first substantial book on Australian farming.
 They married in 1827.
 The couple settled at Atkinson's property Oldbury in the Southern Highlands of New South Wales.
 They had four children, including the author and naturalist Caroline Louisa Waring Calvert (née Atkinson).
 The children appear, slightly disguised, as the four children of the book.
 Charlotte's father, Thomas Albert Waring, died in 1829.
 She is mentioned in his will as the wife of James Atkinson in NSW.

 James Atkinson died in 1834, and Charlotte married Oldbury's overseer George Bruce Barton in March 1836.
 He became insane and Charlotte was forced to separate from him.
 Barton had a history of alcoholism and violence, and was eventually convicted of manslaughter in Bathurst in 1854.

 Charlotte left Oldbury with her children bound for Budgong and later moved to Sydney.
 Her guardianship of her children was resoundingly confirmed as of 6 July 1841 in a decision by C.J.
 Dowling of the Supreme Court of New South Wales.

 It being made manifest, therefore, that Mrs. Barton is herself competent to educate her children either by herself or by any competent assistance under her own eye, it would require a state of urgent circumstances to induce the Court to deprive them (all of whom are under thirteen years of age) of that maternal care and tenderness, which none but a mother can bestow.

 After winning legal custody of her children, Charlotte returned to Oldbury, where she died in 1867.